For bold Chinese buyers of soybeans, bargain U.S. prices trump trade war

 “We would never dare to take the lead,” said the importer.

-The incentive is huge, however, as export prices on a free-on-board basis from the U.S. Gulf 2YSB-USG-A1 have plunged 30 percent since April to decade lows around $316 per tonne, while Brazilian export prices have rallied as Chinese buyers seek alternative sources.
+The incentive is huge, however, as export prices on a free-on-board basis from the U.S. Gulf have plunged 30 percent since April to decade lows around $316 per ton, while Brazilian export prices have rallied as Chinese buyers seek alternative sources.

+GRAPHIC: The Ultra Panther and Elsa S, carrying U.S. soybeans, head to China - reut.rs/2MQ4Hcb

 Even with the additional 25-percent tariff, U.S. beans are still cheaper than Brazilian offerings, and the spread between the two producers for October widened to a record this week.